DavidMercier/NIMS/doc/models_thin_films.rst

 It is possible to estimate empirically the hardness of the coating for indentation depth lower than ":math:`40\text{%}`" of the film thickness.
 Like the rule of the ":math:`10\text{%}`" for the extraction of elastic properties, it is a "rule of thumb".
-But, because of the imperfections of the indenters, the roughness and the surface pollution, it is more meaningful to use this rule of the ":math:`40\text{%}`", for film thicker than :math:`500\text{nm}`.
+Because of the imperfections of the indenters, the roughness and the surface pollution, it is more meaningful to use this rule of the ":math:`40\text{%}`", for film thicker than :math:`500\text{nm}`.

 Bückle (1961)